jhoopmann/kmp-topmostmenu/README.md

 }
 ```

-You can use BaseItem to implement whatever layout you want, you can ignore the prepend / append and center methods.
+You can use BaseItem to implement whatever layout you want, just ignore the prepend / append and center methods.
 Example:
 ![Custom Icon Item Composable](/doc/img/custom-icon-item.png)